 Trey Mancini hit a long fly to center — the crowd braced for the worst — to end the inning.

 The barrage against Heaney continued when Ryan Mountcastle led off the fourth with a homer to left.
 One out later, Ramon Urias hit a drive into the Baltimore bullpen in left-center to make it 4-0.

 As the boos rained down on Heaney, Pedro Severino doubled off the centerfield wall.
 It nearly was home run No. 5.

 Heaney was saved from further carnage when Gallo made a leaping catch of Maikel Franco’s drive to the warning track in left for the second out.
-Finally, Heaney struck out Pat Valaika to end the inning and his Yankees debut.
+Finally, Heaney struck out Pat Valaika to end the inning.

 Heaney, who allowed six hits with no walks and four strikeouts, entered the game with a 6-7 record and 5.27 ERA for the Angels.
 In 94 innings, he had allowed 16 home runs.

 Heaney was acquired for minor league pitchers Janson Junk and Elvis Peguero.